 I hope this post was as helpful to you, as it was for me to figure out this thing.
 Let me know in the comments!

-The eyeshadow palette I used in this tutorial is Too Faced Semi Sweet Chocolate Bar Palette*.
+The eyeshadow palette I used in this tutorial is *Too Faced Chocolate Bar Palette.
 It’s an awesome palette with just enough neutral, warm & cool shades, some glitter and some blue.
 The pigment is great and the colors are very blendable.
 And it smells like chocolate.
 I mean, do I need to say more?

 And hey – happy Valentines’s day!
 I’m gonna do a little date night thing with Risto, eating dinner at home in a candle light.
 So cheesy, but so lovely.